volhatsekalo/mental_health_chatbot/README.md

-# Master's Thesis Project: Mental Health Support Chatbot
+# Master's Thesis Project: A Comparative Study of Fine-Tuning Methods: LoRA vs Partial Fine-Tuning of Polish Large Language Model using Psychological dataset

 ## Overview

-This project focuses on creating **a chatbot that provides mental health tips to users** in a friendly and supportive tone.
-The goal is to design a system that offers **personalized mental health advice based on the user's input**.
+This project focuses on comparing **LoRA vs Partial Fine-tuning** in fitting Large Language Model Bielik to a psychological domain, creating **a model that provides mental health support to users** in a friendly and supportive tone.
+The goal is to design a system that follow **Cognitive Behavioral Therapy principles**.
 The chatbot will simulate human behavior and cognitive processes, aiming to help users manage their mental health through gentle suggestions and information.

 ### Features (Expected)

-- **Personalized Advice**: The chatbot **adapts** its responses based on the **user's tone and emotional state**.
 - **Friendly Tone**: The model is designed to engage in a friendly manner, ensuring a **comfortable interaction**.
 - **Mental Health Tips**: Users can receive advice and suggestions on **managing stress, anxiety, and other mental health issues**.
-- **Cognitive Modeling**: The chatbot will be based on cognitive science principles to simulate human-like interactions.
+- **Cognitive Behavioral Therapy based**: the model is trained on Cactus dataset, that was **approved by the professionals**
 ## Prototype

 The initial design of the application has been developed using Figma.
 Below are some screenshots of the prototype: